 Faculty partners with ABC to examine the future of public service media

-Scott believes the ABC's 80-year history indicates not only its place in Australia's heritage but also its continued relevance shaping the national psyche into the future.
+Scott believes the ABC's 80 year history indicates not only the institution's important place in Australia's heritage but also its continued relevance shaping the national psyche into the future.

 "It was a remarkable piece of nation building to create the ABC at the height of the Great Depression," he says.